Underwater hunters discover a Titanic-like mess of decades-old fishing garbage | CBC News

 Ken deBoer customized a ROV, known as an underwater drone, specifically for this quest.

 But this was no fishing expedition.
-They had longitude and latitude numbers provided by the Canadian Hydrographic Service leading them to the spot.
+They had longitude and latitude numbers provided by the Canadian Hydrographic Service leading them to the spot, Sampson said.

 Between 2011-2017, the service gathered data from high resolution multi-beam echo-sounders, airborne lidar bathymetry and remote sensing imagery to create a new navigational chart of the Mahone Bay-area, southeast of Oak Island, said Stephen Parsons, a geomatics engineer at CHS.

-Detailed images, using the hydrographic data, show possible man-made objects such as moorings and lines, he said.
+Parsons said the service provided Titan Maritime with "detailed images, created during the processing of the hydrographic data, showed possible manmade objects such as moorings and lines."

 The information was so accurate that as soon as the ROV was lowered and turned left, the hunt was over.
 DeBoer hovered the machine in front of the find and gathered the crew of four.